Rheumatic Fever Last updated: Nov 05, 2009

 Prevention of rheumatic fever involves prompt, accurate diagnosis and effective treatment of streptococcal pharyngitis especially in school-aged children and others who live in crowded conditions such as the military and large households.

-Symptoms - Metabolic Having a moderate/having a high/having a slight fever
+Having a slight/having a moderate/having a high fever

 After the acute attack of rheumatic fever has subsided, many people are left with damaged heart valves (rheumatic heart disease).
 Some people will have recurrent acute attacks of rheumatic fever, frequently causing more damage to the heart valves.